 All the food was cooked in clarified butter and you could taste it in the scrambled eggs which were fluffy and in the pancakes which you could taste in the caramelization of the outside of the pancakes.
 I was so stuffed that I rolled out of the restaurant.
 It was one of the best breakfast’s I ever had out and I highly recommend it when walking the Boardwalk in Wildwood in the morning.

-In 2021, I had the number eight breakfast special, which was two slices of French Toast, two scrambled eggs, two pieces of bacon, two pieces of sausage and hash browns for $7.95 which included hot tea and coffee.
+In 2021 and 2023, I had the number eight breakfast special, which was two slices of French Toast, two scrambled eggs, two pieces of bacon, two pieces of sausage and hash browns for $7.95 which included hot tea and coffee.
 The breakfast could have fed two people easily.
 The eggs still tasted the same with the wonderful flavor of the clarified butter and the French Toast was two big Texas Toast slices cut in half, so it was four big pieces.
 The French Toast was loaded with cinnamon and had the most wonderful, sweet, caramelized flavor to it.

 In 2022, I was walking around the Boardwalk Saturday afternoon after a day of touring historical sites and the Cape May Zoo, and I wanted a snack before I went back to the hotel and relaxed.
 I would be eating dinner late, so it was no big deal.
 I stopped at Franconi’s again for a Meatball Parmesan hoagie ($8.95) and it was delicious.
 It was a seven-inch sandwich loaded with freshly made meatballs and topped with their delicious marinara sauce.
 It was the perfect late lunch and just enough where it did not fill me up when I was having dinner at Ravioli House.